Azure/azure-sdk-for-cpp/sdk/storage/azure-storage-blobs/swagger/README.md

         },
         "x-ms-export": true,
         "description": "The algorithm used to produce the encryption key hash.
 Currently, the only accepted value is \"AES256\".
 Must be provided if the x-ms-encryption-key header is provided."
       };
+      $.ListBlobsShowOnly = {
+        "type": "string",
+        "enum": ["deleted"],
+        "x-ms-enum": {
+          "name": "ListBlobsShowOnlyType",
+          "modelAsString": false,
+          "values": [{"value": "__placeHolder", "name": "__placeHolder"}, {"value": "deleted", "name": "Deleted"}] },
+        "x-ms-export": true,
+        "description": "Include this parameter to specify one or more datasets to include in the response."
+      };
       $.BlockType = {
         "type": "string",